 Painted Cookies Using Edible Metallic Paint

-Use edible metallic paints for painted cookies, plus a sugar cookie recipe and a royal icing recipe.
-HOLIDAY COOKIES.
+Use edible metallic paints for painted cookies.
+This recipe includes a sugar cookie and a royal icing recipe.

 I love to paint, AND I love to bake…so…yesterday I baked sugar cookies and painted cookies and decorated cookies.